trothr/chicory/doc/packages.md

 | zsh           | 4.3.16    | http://www.zsh.org/pub/old/zsh-4.3.16.tar.gz                              |                    |

 \* Package name or "application ID" in Chicory is never hyphenated.
 Packages with a dash in the name do not have (and do not need) a dash in the name to work with Chicory.
-Since the dash is required for separating the package name from the version, only one dash is allowed.
+Since the dash in Chicory is required for separating the package name from the version, only one dash is allowed.

 this page "Chicory Packages" last updated 2018-Oct-06 (Saturday) by RMT